holochain/benchmarks/README.md

  - **Price:**

-### Purpose:
+### Benchmarking Purpose:
-We have to set some arbitrary initial price for the sale of Holo fuel for our ICO.
+We have to set an initial price for the sale of Holo fuel for our ICO.
 Holo fuel will be used to buy hosting services from Holo hosts.
-Those hosts charge for the computing power they provide by billing for CPU, bandwidth, and storage they provide.
+Those hosters charge for the computing power they provide by billing for CPU, bandwidth, and storage they provide.
+In some senses, the price we charge for Holo fuel can be arbitrary because hosters can set their own prices (in Holo fuel) for the computing they provide, however, to jump start the network, Holo will also be providing hosting at a particular pre-declared price.
+We have to set a price that:

-We have to set a price that provides ample value so people will want to participate in the ICO, We also need
+1. which provides ample value so people will want to participate in the ICO
+2. we can guarantee to deliver at
+3. we believe hosters can undercut and thus provide an expanding ecosystem of hosting

+Because Ethereum provides distributing computing at a cost that people are actually paying now, it seems reasonable to believe that if we can undercut that price by a wide margin (10K) that's ample incentive for people to participate in the ICO.
+These benchmarks indicate to us that we can indeed deliver hosting at that 10K margin from Ethereum, and that others will be able to do better.

 ---
 Context:
 The purpose of these comparisons is to establish an initial reference point for "holochain compute unit (HCU)."
 An HCU represents th ability to perform some computing for a holochain application to accomplish specific amount of computing work CPU, bandwidth and storage usage, that we can use to establish the initial value of 1 HOLO, the mutual credit currency that will be used by hosts on the Holo platform to charge for hosting.
 At launch time, we will provide 1 such unit of computing for 1 HOLO.
 We expect others to undercut our price.

-Because the architectures of Blockchain/Ethereum are so different we acknowledge right here at the top, and these comparisons are not apples-to-apples.
+Because the architectures of Blockchain/Ethereum are so different we acknowledge right here at the top, and these comparisons are not apples-to-apples, however they do provide sufficient data to set our initial pricing.

 ## Pricing Mechanics and Evolution
 ### hosts set their own prices